awerlang/pragmatic-coding/README.md

 # pragmatic-coding
-Just another coding/style standards/guide on the web
+I'm just another coding/style standards/guide on the web

+## Features

+If I were a coding styleguide in 2015, how would I look like?

+Here are some things that I indeed could be:

+ * No non-sense guide, no time for bikeshedding;
+ * Automated, I'll check your source code;
+ * Playable (I'm a wishlist right now, I accept anything)

 ## References

  * https://github.com/mdo/code-guide